Skip to content

 queryLog:

-# optional one of: mysql, postgresql, csv, csv-client.
+# optional one of: mysql, postgresql, timescale, csv, csv-client.
 If empty, log to console

 type: mysql